tsgreenberg1217/MidPoint_frontend/README.md

 ## Acknowledgments

-* CityYelp and the endless wisdom of Nicholas Paolino (and thanks for the Yelp API key)
+* CityYelp and the endless wisdom of Nicholas Paolino